Pay Off Debt Before Saving:

 But Saving Feels Good, Right?

 Yeah, I know.
 Saving gives you that “I’m doing something right” feeling.
-You picture it going to the kids’ college, a future home remodel, maybe a vacation that isn’t on a Groupon deal.
-But here’s the rub: your emotions are tricking you.
+You picture it going to the kids’ college or a future home remodel.
+But emotional cues are powerful—just look at how real estate website content is crafted to guide consumers toward decisions that feel smart.

 This isn’t about depriving you of a nest egg.
 It’s about plugging the hole that’s draining your finances first.
 Otherwise, you're not saving—you’re just juggling numbers.